assessment-takaful-brunei/assessment-january-2025/README.md

   - The quality, structure, and readability of your code.
   - Your problem-solving approach.
   - Your ability to document and explain your work.
-- If your application doesn’t fully work, ensure that you clearly document:
-  - What parts are functional.
-  - Any challenges or blockers you faced.
-  - How you would resolve them if given more time.

 ---